Reviewed By Anne Carrión Toale, Vaccine Injury Attorney

-The first thing we ask is for a copy of all the relevant medical records (if you have copies), and also a list of every doctor or hospital where you’ve received treatment for your vaccine injury.
-We use this list to gather the remaining medical records on file at each location.
+The first thing we do in your case is get a copies of all the medical records related to your vaccine injury.
 We are then required to turn over a copy of your complete and comprehensive medical records to the Court.

 How does the Vaccine Injury Compensation Process Work?